 Short Biography Richard Branson

-The 1960s in London, was known as the ‘swinging sixties' And Branson admits he was living the life of a hippy, in a London commune – a large shared house, surrounded by the music and drugs of the age.
-However, although he may have been a hippie, Branson also had a keen business sense, and he set up a mail order record company, called Virgin to complement the student magazine.
-Virgin was suggested by one of Branson’s workers – who suggested the name because they were all new at business.
+The 1960s in London was known as the ‘swinging sixties’ – Branson admits he was living the life of a hippy, in a London commune – a large shared house, surrounded by the music and drugs of the age.
+However, although he may have been a hippie, Branson also had a keen business sense, and he set up a mail-order record company called Virgin to complement the student magazine.
+The Virgin name was suggested by one of Branson’s workers – who suggested the idea because they were all new at business.
 Branson later said he got into business out of accident – not to make money, but out of frustration things weren’t better.

-In 1984, Branson branched out into his biggest business venture – forming Virgin Atlantic Airways, and started competing in a market dominated by big national carriers, such as British Airways.
+In 1984, Branson branched out into his biggest business venture – forming Virgin Atlantic Airways, and he started competing in a market dominated by big national carriers, such as British Airways.
 At times this rivalry was intense, with Virgin accusing British Airways of dirty tricks in poaching customers.
-British Airways eventually settled out of court.
-However, in 1992, Branson had to sell Virgin records to EMI for £500m to help keep a struggling Virgin Atlantic afloat.
+As the ‘dirty tricks’ was taken to court, British Airways eventually agreed to settle out of court.
+However, in 1992, Branson had to sell Virgin Records to EMI for £500m to help keep a struggling Virgin Atlantic afloat.

-Other big business ventures of the Virgin group include Virgin Mobile in 1999 and entering into British railways with Virgin Trains in 1993.
+Other big business ventures of the Virgin group include – Virgin Mobile in 1999 and entering into British railways with Virgin Trains in 1993.
 In 2007, he created Virgin Money.
-Less successful ventures include Virgin cola, and Virgin vodka.
-He also failed to win a contract to run the National Lottery – even though he offered to do it not for profit.
+Less successful ventures included Virgin Cola and Virgin vodka.
+He also failed to win a contract to run the National Lottery – even though he offered to do it for zero profit.

-'As much as you need a strong personality to build a business from scratch, you also must understand the art of delegation.
+“As much as you need a strong personality to build a business from scratch, you also must understand the art of delegation.
 I have to be good at helping people run the individual businesses, and I have to be willing to step back.
-The company must be set up so it can continue without me.'
-(Virgin Quotes)
+The company must be set up so it can continue without me.” ()